ding-lab/TinDaisy-Core/docker/README.md

 Build docker image containing TinDaisy-Core and all necessary software to run it.

-`../docker.testing` includes scripts to start docker image and execute specific steps from within the docker environment.
-This is useful for debugging and feature development.

-`./StrelkaDemo.dat` includes small test dataset (`StrelkaDemo`) which is used for testing of workflow.
+Currently building two images:
+* mwyczalkowski/tindaisy-core
+* mwyczalkowski/tindaisy-vep

+the tindaisy-vep image is a subset of tindaisy-core, with only VEP annotation-specific installation

+Note that re-building tindaisy-core may fail because of updated versions of downloaded software May be necessary to update Dockerfile dependencies or specify specific software versions

 [TinDaisy](https://github.com/ding-lab/TinDaisy) is an associated CWL-based workflow wrapper which includes TinDaisy-Core

-## Tags

-Currently TinDaisy-Core has the following image:
-`cgc-images.sbgenomics.com/m_wyczalkowski/tindaisy-core:20181126`

-Images tagged as below circa 1/22/19 to indicate unstable development branch `cgc-images.sbgenomics.com/m_wyczalkowski/tindaisy-core:dev`